GodblessUrassa/customer-spending-pattern/README.md

 To give insights on customer spending and recommend actions to be taken to increase sales

 ## Data preparation
 * Data source is AdventureWorks database.
 The AdventureWorks database supports standard online transaction processing scenarios for a fictitious bicycle manufacturer (Adventure Works Cycles).
+You can access the data [here](https://techcommunity.microsoft.com/t5/educator-developer-blog/data-analysis-challenge-analyze-customer-spending-pattern/ba-p/3719590?WT.mc_id=academic-86947-ooyinbooke)
 * Microsoft SQL Server management studio was the tool used to retrive data from database and perform data cleaning and transformation.
 * [Customer spending SQL script](customer_spending_script.sql)